CarterCobb/Assembler/README.md

 Currently this parser does not support register values pared with opperations.
 It currenlty only will handle immediate values.
 A plan to add register support is in place.

-See the [develpemnt branch](https://github.com/CarterCobb/Assembler/tree/development) for features currently being added.
+See the [development branch](https://github.com/CarterCobb/Assembler/tree/development) for features currently being added.

 ## Additional Details